Flaxseed Health Benefits, Nutritional Fact. How To Eat Flax Seeds?

 • Flaxseed and Spinach Paratha: Parathas are traditional Indian flatbreads and are a great way to incorporate flaxseed into your diet.
 This recipe combines flaxseed with spinach and spices to create a savory and healthy paratha.

-• Flaxseed Ladoo: Ladoo is an Indian sweet made with various ingredients, such as nuts and dried fruits.
-This healthy version of this traditional dessert is made with flaxseed, nuts, and jaggery (a type of unrefined sugar).
+• Flaxseed Ladoo: Ladoo, an Indian sweet, typically includes nuts and dried fruits.
+This healthier variation incorporates flaxseed, nuts, and jaggery (unrefined sugar).

 • Flaxseed and Coconut Chutney: This chutney is a perfect accompaniment to Indian dishes and is a great way to add in extra nutrition.
 The combination of flaxseed, coconut, and spices creates a delicious and healthy condiment.